Ellimaaac/Osu-Beatmaps-Dataset/README.md

 - Next Dataset (2024-12-07)

 ## Updates & Modification
-there is a HUGE size difference between test 2 and the last one.
+There is a HUGE size difference between test 2 and the last one.
 Based on my data :

 ### Dataset 2